VladlenPopolitov/ForthScriptCpp/README.md

 CORE is fully impelemented, all CORE tests are passed.
 ==============================================
-C++ Class forthcpp::Forth (https://github.com/VladlenPopolitov/EmbedForthCpp)
+C++ Class forthcpp::Forth (https://github.com/VladlenPopolitov/ForthScriptCpp)
-is inspired by Kristopher Johnson's cxxforth.
+is inspired by Kristopher Johnson's cxxforth (https://github.com/kristopherjohnson/cxxforth).

 Though the most lines of code are changed to implements C++ members and virtual forth memory, many method names and comments are unchanged. forthcpp::Forth class